CORPORATE GOVERNANCE: PHILOSOPHY

 In the event that more proxy votes are “withheld” than cast “for” more than one director, resulting in the Committee not having a quorum for purposes of the necessary review, the independent directors of the Board shall conduct the review normally performed by the Committee.
 The Committee and Board may adopt procedures appropriate to facilitate the review and determination required by this Policy.
 “Uncontested” shall mean that the proxy election does not involve nominees for director who are not part of the slate of nominees recommended by the Board, and/or the number of nominees does not exceed the number of director positions to be filled at any given proxy election.
 “Independent directors” are determined in accordance with requirements of NASDAQ, and shall consist only of those independent directors who received a majority of favorable votes cast, if they were part of the same proxy election.

 Board Stock Ownership Guidelines

 The Board has adopted stock ownership guidelines requiring the holding of certain levels of equity interest in the Company by not only executives, but directors as well.
-These guidelines require that each director, within 5 years of election, own an equity interest in the Company with a value equal to at least five times the independent director cash retainer.
+These guidelines require that each director, within seven years of election, own an equity interest in the Company with a value equal to at least five times the independent director cash retainer.
 Share ownership requirements for officers ranges from one to five times the officer's base salary.
 The Board reviews ownership progression annually.